How do you work out your interior design style? 13 tips on discovering your look from interior designers

 2. Focus on the colors you love

-Colors are meaningful and can make us feel happy, or sad and can transform a space to light and airy or dark and dramatic.
-Dopamine decor has been at the forefront of so many recent interior design trends it's clearly becoming even more important to just follow your instincts with interiors and go with what's going to boost your mood.
+Colors can have a real impact on your mood, as well as the feeling of a room.
+Dopamine decor has been at the forefront of so many recent interior design trends, it's clearly becoming even more important to just follow your instincts with interiors and go with what's going to boost your mood.

-'When choosing a color for your space it’s important to find out how it makes you feel and the purpose of the room that you would like to use the color in,' explains Helen Shaw, international marketing director at Benjamin Moore.
-'Whether you are looking to create an air of calmness, optimism or creativity the key is to unpick the psychology of color and choose shades and combinations which work together in harmony.
+'When choosing a color for your space, it’s important to find out how it makes you feel and the purpose of the room that you would like to use the color in,' explains Helen Shaw, international marketing director at Benjamin Moore.
+'Whether you are looking to create an air of calmness, optimism, or creativity, the key is to unpick the psychology of color and choose shades and combinations that work together in harmony.'

 3. Create a vision board

 'When designing a home for myself, I usually start by developing a project narrative.' says David Mann.
 'To do this, I first make a list of words that are important to me, for example: honest, truthful, practical, simple, respectful, and playful.
-Then I collect images that I instinctually respond well to as inspiration.
+Then I collect images that I instinctively respond well to as inspiration.'

 4. Gather prints and patterns you are drawn to

-Charlotte Saunders, in-house interior designer, OKA agrees, 'Looking at different patterns is a great way to find your interior design style.
-I would start gathering samples you really love and let your collection evolve and come to life.
+Charlotte Saunders agrees, 'Looking at different patterns is a great way to find your interior design style.
+I would start gathering samples you really love and let your collection evolve and come to life.'

 5. Choose furniture that resonates